RV Buying Guide

 - How do you negotiate the best RV financing?
 (Larger RV loans vary literally tens of thousands of dollars, depending upon the lender.)

 - How do you negotiate the best price for any RV?
 (A warning: RVs don't really have federally mandated "sticker" prices, and unnecessary dealer "add-ons" can add up to thousands in extra charges, if you're not careful.)

 - Safe driving

 - So, where are you going?
 Planning trips.

 - Getting good service and routine maintenance at a good price.

-Prepared for Corning Credit Union by Remar Sutton & Associates, April 2003.
-Reviewed and updated May 2007.
+Prepared for Corning Credit Union by Remar Sutton & Associates.
+Reviewed and updated August 2016.
 All rights reserved.